 First of all, I would like to thank Emily and Katrina for giving me the opportunity to share my experience with you and for welcoming me so warmly.
 I am really enjoying my experience here at the NYPL.

 It is difficult to talk about the library where I work because it is rare and unique.
 In fact, Children and Youth Can Butjosa Public Library, which in the future I will refer to as “Can Butjosa”, and Massagran Library are the only public libraries specialized on children and teenagers among 380 public libraries Catalonia.
-There were other libraries like our many years ago, but they were merged with adult libraries, following the library system you have here at NYPL where all the patrons are together in one building.
+There were other libraries like our many years ago, but they were merged with adult libraries, following the library system you have here at NYPL where all the users are together in one building.

 As I can not explain you in words how the library is, I have prepared a little video to show it to you.
 So, please, prepare yourself for this imaginary trip to a magical place: a unique, rare and marvelous library.
 We will not travel by airplane or train; we will use our imagination.
 So, now close your eyes.
 I will say the magical words and we will all be transported to Catalonia.
 Are you ready?